camptocamp/GeoFormAlchemy/GeoFormAlchemy/README.rst

 ``your_app/templates/forms``.

 GeoFormAlchemy uses the template files ``map_js.mako`` and ``map.mako``.
-In ``map.mako`` you can set most of the options that you can also use as `field modification <#geoformalchemy-options>`_.
+In ``map.mako`` you can set most of the options that you can also use as field modification.
 But unlike to field modifications, the options set in the template file are used for the geometry fields of all models, whereas the options set as field modification are only used for the field they were set on. ::